digitallyinduced/ihp/Guide/session.markdown

 The session provides a way for your application to store small amounts of information that will be persisted between requests.
 It's mainly used from inside your controller actions.

-In general you should not store complex data structures in the session.
+In general, you should not store complex data structures in the session.
 It's better to store scalar values in there only.
-For example: Store the current user id instead of the current user record.
+For example: Store the current user-id instead of the current user record.

 The session works by storing the data inside a cryptographically signed and encrypted cookie on the client.
 The encryption key is generated automatically and is stored at `Config/client_session_key.aes`.
 Internally IHP uses the [clientsession](https://hackage.haskell.org/package/clientsession-0.9.1.2/docs/Web-ClientSession.html) library.
 You can find more technical details on the implementation in the clientsession documentation.